Weather: Severe weather warnings issued for upper North Island as tropical cyclone nears - NZ Herald

-Severe weather warnings have been issued for parts of the country expected to be battered by heavy rain over the next few days.
+Waka Kotahi NZ Transport Agency is asking motorists to drive to the conditions as parts of the country are expected to be battered by heavy rain over the next few days.

+Severe weather warnings have been issued for parts of the country, with areas in the North Island and upper South Island expect to be hit with some wet weather.

+Despite the wet weather, some Aucklanders are on the roads headed to the beach as temperatures sit at 20 degrees.

+MetService Meteorologist Amy Rossiter said warm days and humid nights are set to continue as a northerly flow pulls warm, moist sub-tropical air down over the country.

+"These humid air masses are quite dynamic and can hold a lot of moisture,therefore producing significant rainfall rates.
+We are already seeing pulses of heavy rain affecting the upper North Island," Rossiter said.

-People in the Bay of Plenty are being warned of bouts of heavy rain starting from about 3pm tomorrow to 11am on Wednesday.
+People in Bay of Plenty are being warned of bouts of heavy rain starting from about 3pm tomorrow to 11am on Wednesday.

 "Heavy rain may cause streams and rivers to rise rapidly," MetService says.